cyverse/atmosphere/extras/systemd/README.md

 Restart only `flower` : `systemctl restart flower`

-End it all : `systemctl stop atmosphere-celery redis-server`
+End it all : `systemctl stop atmosphere-full redis-server`